hoangvvo/nextjs-mongodb-app/README.md

 ## Development

 `nextjs-mongodb-app` is a long-term developing project.
 There is no constraint on numbers of features.
 I continuously accepts feature proposals and am actively developing and expanding functionalities.

+Start the development server by running `yarn dev` or `npm run dev`.

 ### Features